Last updated: June 19, 2026

 The challenge is often not the task itself.
 It is building the invisible roadmap that turns a large responsibility into clear, workable steps.

 Prioritizing can be another hidden executive function load.
 When housework all feels equally urgent, it is hard to sort priorities mentally.
-Putting tasks on paper or into an app can make the difference between everything shouting at once and being able to separate what truly needs to happen now from what can wait until later.
+Putting tasks on paper or into an app can make the difference between everything feeling urgent at once and being able to separate what truly needs to happen now from what can wait until later.

 Inhibition and Impulse Control